HampB/csv2excel/README.md

 - Specify custom delimiters for CSV files
 - Infer and convert column types (string to integer or float)
 - Specify output file name or path
+- Merge multiple CSV files into a single Excel file

 ## Installation